devaraj-s/dev-graphql-doc/peopleexapi/object.md

 # Objects

 ## PeopleExternalAPI
 Graph based API to get External People information.
-You can use an Employee query if employee id is known or use a Search query to look up an Employee.
+You can use an Employee query if employee id is known or use a Search query to look up an Employee.<br />

 | Field  | Type               | Description      |
 | --------- | ------------------ | ---------------- |